JakeSteam/blog-fiction/26chances.md

 layout: page
 ---

-This project aims to experiment with different formats, styles, and topics, whilst remaining guided by an overall theme.
+This project aims to familiarise myself with fiction writing by utilising different formats, styles, and topics, whilst remaining guided by an overall theme: The demise of all involved, one way or another.

-*22 unstarted, 4 planned, 0 started, 0 finished, 0 published.*
+*20 unstarted, 6 planned, 0 started, 0 finished, 0 published.*

 ### A
 ### B

-### C
+### **C**onflict

+A look inside the Google Calendar of an engineer within a startup aims to grow whilst suffering funding issues, with a few preventable events impacting team morale, relationships, and ability to work.
+No startup survives a lack of funding and a lack of motivation.

 ### D
 ### E